jgabaut/amboso/README.md

 This command hints you to symlinking `./amboso` to `super_repo/anvil`, and shows differents outputs based on the queries made.

 It can now also show how the repo itself complies with amboso specs to run in git mode.

-TODO: I should probably update `./try_anvil` to show usage of test commands, should come soon.
-Altought I expect some headache due to the backtrace, we'll see.

 ## General usage <a name = "general_usage"></a>